alexmanrique/jekyll-now/_posts/2018-02-23-dependency-injection-in-code.md

 ```

-In the unit test you will be able to mock the implementation of `PaymentServiceImpl` and use `when` methods that allow you to control the response of a certain method.
+In the unit test you will be able to <a href="http://site.mockito.org/">mock</a> the implementation of `PaymentServiceImpl` and use `when` methods that allow you to control the response of a certain method.

 ```java